 A haunting tribute to a real tragedy

 Are you fascinated by dark history?
-Read Creepiest Places You Can Actually Stay the Night.
+Read about the creepiest places where you can actually stay overnight.

 Real choices.
 Real consequences.